Gentei Patched Writeup

 I was triggering malloc_consolidate using _int_malloc by forcing scanf to create a very large chunk by giving it a lot of data.

-My problem was that _int_malloc had this check which did not let me place a fake chunk size less than 2 * SIZE_SZ which was approximately 0x10, so the idea kinda went out the window or so I thought.
+My problem was that _int_malloc had this check, which did not let me place a fake chunk size less than 2 * SIZE_SZ, which was approximately 0x10, so the idea kinda went out the window, or so I thought.

 A saving grace

-Stepping back I realised the malloc_consolidate from _int_free luckily did not have this check after it, but how to trigger it?
+Stepping back, I realised the malloc_consolidate from _int_free luckily did not have this check after it, but how to trigger it?

-We needed meet if ((unsigned long)(size) >= FASTBIN_CONSOLIDATION_THRESHOLD), FASTBIN_CONSOLIDATION_THRESHOLD being 0x10000 but how do this as we didnt have any large allocations?
+We needed to meet if ((unsigned long)(size) >= FASTBIN_CONSOLIDATION_THRESHOLD), FASTBIN_CONSOLIDATION_THRESHOLD being 0x10000.
+Now, how do we do this, as we didn’t have any large allocations?

-Reading more source code we can see that at lines 4020 - 4022 in libc it actually combines the consolidated chunks’ sizes
+Reading more source code, we can see that at lines 4020 - 4022 in libc, it actually combines the consolidated chunks’ sizes.

-So if we free a chunk that borders the top chunk we could in theory trigger the consolidation, and in testing I realised it worked.
+So if we free a chunk that borders the top chunk, we could, in theory, trigger the consolidation, and in testing, I realised it worked.

-Now that we had infinite chunks I just used the technique in the normal gentei to get RCE and called it a day.
+Now that we had infinite chunks, I just used the technique in the normal gentei to get RCE and called it a day.

 Exploit script